pradeeprao22/product_listing/README.md

 17. I Implemented new module called url short go to this route if you are using localhost, http://localhost:(port)/short.
 18. Admin Dashboard using active admin(Coming Soon).
 19. Coming soon (Implementing react on rails so that our components will be more dynamic).
-20. Added Product Card in the home page.
+20. Added Product Card in the home page(Under Development).
 21. Please contribute to this project.

 Features Needs to Add to our app